jonas-kell/home-assistant-delayed_google_tts/README.md

-# Google Translate TTS - with extra prepending delay
+# Google Translate TTS - with extra delay

 This is a fork of Home Assistant's built-in Google Translate Text-to-Speech component as a custom component, with extra option for delay to the audio stream.